EmeraldSerpent57/nextjs-practice/README.md

 1. More generic homepage with description of purpose of meetups
 2. Disclaimer at bottom of homepage
 3. Ability to add a date when setting a new meetup
-4. Pop up message that says "Thank you for creating a new meetup" after you add a new meetup, before it redirects to the homepage
+4. Pop up message that says "Thank you for creating a new meetup" after you add a new meetup with an 'ok' button that will redirect to the homepage
 5. Add "cancel" button on the add meetup page
 6. Option to add comments/more details to the "show details page"
 7. "back" button on the show details page that will take you back to all meetups
+ - top right, make sure the button is sticky
+8. React Meetups title will be clickable to take you back to main homepage
+9. "Meetup Title" input needs to include example so the user knows to include the country in the title.